 The inter-university Master’s program in Film Studies offered by the SWISS CINEMA NETWORK focuses on the theory, aesthetics, and history of the medium of film and the institution of cinema, from the beginnings to the present, including new forms of film distribution.
 Cinematic works are analyzed and contextualized culturally and historically.
-The curriculum at UZH is complemented with courses offered by partner institutions of the SWISS CINEMA NETWORK: students attend modules at the Section d’histoire et esthétique du cinema at the University of Lausanne (15 credits) as well as two of the following three core elective modules (15 credits each), which combine theory and practice:
+The curriculum at UZH is complemented with courses offered by partner institutions of the SWISS CINEMA NETWORK: students attend modules at the Section d’histoire et esthétique du cinema at the University of Lausanne (15 credits) as well as the following three modules (10 credits each), which combine theory and practice:

 - archival studies at the Cinémathèque suisse (Lausanne)

 - film economics at the Università della Svizzera italiana (Lugano)

 - filmmaking at the Zurich University of the Arts or the University of Applied Sciences and Arts Western Switzerland (Lausanne/Geneva).

 The inter-university Master’s in Film Studies of the SWISS CINEMA NETWORK is a single major with 120 credits.

 In Zurich, the language of instruction is German.
 The program includes compulsory courses in French and English.